 - Update: Information for Federal Public Safety Employees

-Third quarter participant statements — (October 11, 2016) Your third quarter 2016 participant statement, covering the period from July 1 through September 30, 2016, is now available in My Account.
-To receive e-mail updates when new participant statements are available, sign up at "Email Updates" (under Quick Links) on the home page.
+Fourth quarter participant statements — (January 11, 2017) Your fourth quarter 2016 participant statement, covering the period from October 1 through December 31, 2016, is now available in My Account.
+To receive email updates when new participant statements are available, sign up at “Email Updates” (under Quick Links) on the home page.

-Help for Louisiana storm victims — (September 2, 2016) The TSP has made a temporary change to the financial hardship withdrawal rules for participants affected by the recent storms in Louisiana: As of September 2, 2016, we will treat any Financial Hardship In-Service Withdrawal Request as a qualifying hardship and will waive the rule prohibiting employee contributions for 6 months after taking a hardship withdrawal provided one of the following is true:
+Help for Hurricane Matthew victims — (October 25, 2016) The TSP has made a temporary change to the financial hardship withdrawal rules for participants affected by Hurricane Matthew: As of October 25, 2016, we will treat any Financial Hardship In-Service Withdrawal Request as a qualifying hardship and will waive the rule prohibiting employee contributions for 6 months after taking a hardship withdrawal provided one of the following is true:

-- Your primary residence or place of employment is located in a covered disaster area and has incurred a loss as a result of the recent Louisiana storms.
+- Your primary residence or place of employment is located in a covered disaster area and has incurred a loss as a result of Hurricane Matthew.

-- Your hardship withdrawal will be used to assist an eligible family member who lives or works in a covered disaster area and who has incurred a loss as a result of the recent Louisiana storms.
+- Your hardship withdrawal will be used to assist an eligible family member who lives or works in a covered disaster area and who has incurred a loss as a result of Hurricane Matthew.